 Umbrella Plants are very popular with Insects - High humidity levels can help you keep them at bay

 Many modern houseplants aren't usually too fussed about humidity, or rather the typically humidity levels you would expect in a home or office.
 However these plants are very popular with insects like Red Spider Mite and Scale, so if you keep having problems with these bugs you might want to look at findings ways to make the atmosphere more humid to deter them permanently.

-Scheffleras like an all round temperature range between 15°C / 59°F to 21°C / 70°F. The all green variety tends to be happier at the lower end of the scale where as the variegated types prefer the upper temperature levels.
+Scheffleras like an all year round temperature range between 15°C (59°F) to 21°C (70°F).
+The all green variety tends to be happier at the lower end of the scale whereas the variegated types prefer the upper temperature levels.
 If things get too cold, leaves will fall off.

 The Umbrella Plant can do quite well in a small pot in comparison to its potentially very tall size.
-Which is helpful when it comes to dragging them outside to the potting shed as they do need to be repotted every two or three years even when they reach maturity.
-Standard compost, or potting soil is perfectly fine to use.
+Which pretty helpful and kind to your back when it comes to dragging them outside to the potting shed as they do need to be repotted every two or three years even when they've reached maturity.

-Good light levels, regular watering and feeding along with warmth will give your plant a cheetah speed of houseplant growth.
-So much so you could potentially grow an average sized Umbrella Plant to a very tall one in the space of one growing season.
+This is one of the fastest growing houseplants.
+In the growing months of Spring and Summer, good light levels, regular watering and feeding along with warmth will give your plant a cheetah speed of houseplant growth.
+So much so you could potentially grow an average sized Umbrella Plant to a very tall one in the space of just one growing season.